The Worst Song Lyrics Ever Written

 to resort to pidgin English?
 In softer parts of the song, "you" is pronounced

 the normal way, making the delivery seem schizophrenic.

 The Verve Pipe get a demerit for "Freshmen," a great song except

 for the lament "We were merely Frashmen."
 If only they could have

 stayed in school long enough to learn how to pronounce their grade!

 "Thinking Out Loud," when he wails "People fool in

-occur in the same song, and it's the word America!
+occur in our "second national anthem," and in the ultimate irony, it's the word America!
 How many famous singers have belted

 out "uh-mehr-uh-kuh" over the years, creating a triple rhyme with